Ideal Weight and BMI for Abdominoplasty Surgery – Am I too fat for a Tummy Tuck?

 - Stretch marks below the belly button are often removed/

-- The incision is usually made from hip to hip, above the pubic area.
+- The incision usually extend from hip to hip, above the pubic area.
 This allows maximum removal of excess abdominal fat and skin.

 - There will be another incision around the belly button, this is due to the belly button repositioning and is necessary to obtain a symmetrical, natural shape.